Making Events Accessible:

 Simple fonts with consistent thickness are often easier to read from a distance.
 Fonts where parts of the letters are thin are harder to read.
 Avoid fancy fonts that are difficult to read.

+This includes contrast between text and background colors, and between colors in graphs.
 There are guidelines for web pages that you can use to help determine sufficient contrast — even though the medium is different.
-See Color contrast guidelines and evaluation tools.
+See Understanding contrast guidance and contrast evaluation tools.
 Use appropriate background and text colors.
 Some suggest when presenting in a light room, to display dark text on a light background.
 And when presenting in a darkened room, to display light text on a dark background.
 Ensure that the weight of text is sufficient (for example, bold).

-And avoid speaking too fast, so participants and sign language interpreters can better understand you and keep up.
+And avoid speaking too fast, so participants and interpreters can better understand you and keep up.

 Avoid or explain jargon, acronyms, and idioms.
 For example, expressions such as “raising the bar” can be interpreted literally by some people with cognitive disabilities and can be confusing.